ichbindev/QuestionsForMe/README.md

 What is something about this company that is different from anywhere else you've worked?

 How does this company make money?

+(For startups) Are you default alive?
 Are you profitable?
+When do you expect to reach profitability?

 Will I have to sign an NDA?